A Hospice Chaplain's Field Guide to Caregiving

 3.

-Process: Slow & conscious breathing
+Process: Slow & Conscious Breathing

 Picture

-Focus on your breath...Don't change anything.
+Focus on your breath...
+Don't change anything.
 Take one minute to just notice.
-No judgment...just be with it.
+No judgment... just be with it.

-Place your attention equally on your inhale & exhale.
+Place your attention on your inhale.

 • Where is your breath centered?